svermeulen/vim-macrobatics/README.md

 Install into vim using your preferred plugin manager (eg. [vim-plug](https://github.com/junegunn/vim-plug)).

-Note that in order for macros to be repeatable with the `.` key, you will need to also install [vim-repeat](https://github.com/tpope/vim-repeat) (you might also consider using my fork of vim-repeat instead as discussed <a href="#repeat-bug">here</a>).
+Note that in order for macros to be repeatable with the `.` key, you will need to also install [tpope/vim-repeat](https://github.com/tpope/vim-repeat) (you might also consider using [my fork](https://github.com/svermeulen/vim-repeat) of vim-repeat instead as discussed <a href="#repeat-bug">here</a>).

 Note also that this plugin contains no default mappings and will have no effect until you add your own maps to one of the `<plug>` bindings below: